Ernyoke/certified-aws-devops-professional/02-configuration-management-and-iac/cloudformation.md

         - StackSets create the IAM Roles on our behalf (enable trusted access with AWS Organizations)
         - We must enable all features in AWS Organizations
         - Ability to deploy to any new accounts added to our organization in the future
+- StackSets in AWS Organizations:
+    - Provide the ability to automatically deploy stack instances when new accounts are added to the organizations
+    - We can delegate StackSets administration to member accounts from AWS Organizations
+    - Trusted access with AWS Organization must be enabled before delegated administrators can deploy to AWS Organizations managed accounts

 ## CloudFormation ChangeSets

 - When we update a stack, we need to know what will change before the changes themselves are applied
-- Change sets wont say if the update will be successful
+- ChangeSets wont tell us in advance if the update will be successful
+- For Nested Stacks we will see the changes across all the stacks

 ## Deploying Lambda Functions using CloudFormation